-Brain tumors can be benign (non-cancerous) or malignant (cancerous), but both types are serious conditions that require immediate attention and expert treatment.
+Brain tumors can be benign (non-cancerous, non-aggressive) or malignant (aggressive), but both types are serious conditions that require immediate attention and expert treatment.
 Brain tumor treatment options vary significantly depending on the specific type of brain tumor and the stage of the disease.

-- Benign (non-cancerous) brain and spinal tumors often stay in one place, grow relatively slowly, and do not spread or invade into nearby structures.
+Benign (non-cancerous-non-aggressive) brain and spinal tumors often stay in one place, grow relatively slowly, and do not spread or invade into nearby structures.

 - Chordoma, a rare tumor that arises from the bone of the spine, most commonly at either the base of the skull or the end of the spine.
 Although these are not felt to be malignant they can be locally invasive and come back after treatment.

 Brain Tumor Diagnosis

-Your initial visit involves a neurological evaluation and a review of any existing imaging studies that you might have.
-You may also need additional imaging (magnetic resonance angiography, magnetic resonance spectroscopy, spinal tap, PET/CT, thallium scan) to find out more about the tumor and the area where it developed.
+Your initial visit involves a neurological evaluation and a review of any existing imaging studies, for example – an MRI, that you might have.
+You may also need additional imaging or testing (magnetic resonance angiography, magnetic resonance spectroscopy, lumbar puncture, PET/CT, thallium scan) to find out more about the tumor and the area where it developed.

 Brain Tumor Treatment

 Brain tumor treatment options depend on your specific type of tumor, as well as its size and location.
 Our experts will take an individualized approach to your care, which may include:

 Surgery is used to remove tumors (and tissue for biopsy).
 Our specially trained neurosurgeons perform several hundred brain tumor procedures each year.
 If applicable, your neurosurgeon will discuss the surgical options during your visit in our multidisciplinary brain tumor clinic.